 Where is lost and found located?

-Lost and found is located at the main stage at Mint Street and Stonewall Street.
+Lost and found is located at the information tent on Graham Street.

 Is my bag allowed into FanFest or Bank of America Stadium?